dmarcus-wire/solar-flare-prediction/README.md

 ## Create a Pod to Use a Volume for Storage

 A Container's file system lives only as long as the Container does.
 So when a Container terminates and restarts, filesystem changes are lost.
-For more consistent storage that is independent of the Container, you can use a Volume. (source)[https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/]
+For more consistent storage that is independent of the Container, you can use a Volume. (source)[https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/].

+For persistent storage in a pod see (source)[https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/]

 ```
 # search for container image to use